OpenNyAI/Jugalbandi-Manager/docs/building-with-jugalbandi/technical-guide/references/storage.md

    - **High Availability and Durability**: When you require high availability and durability with data redundancy across multiple locations
    - **Managed Services**: When you want to offload hardware maintenance, updates, and critical issue management to a cloud provider
  - **Prerequisites**:
-   - **Azure Storage Account**: First, you will need to setup an Azure Storage Account on the portal (refer the following [link](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal))
+   - **Azure Storage Account**: First, you will need to setup an Azure Storage Account on the portal (refer the [link](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal))
    - **Containers**: Next, you will create a container which will be used to store the files

 ### Local Storage